Snow drought in the High Atlas of Morocco

 This analysis shows that the snow cover area in early March 2020 (113 km²) is significantly lower than the previous worst year on record (325 km² in 2000).

-This low snowpack is very bad news for the people in the Haouz region where lakes and rivers are already dry due to the low precipitation in the past two years.
-In normal years, snow melt runoff sustains the river discharge and replenish the reservoirs in spring.
+This snow deficit is very bad news for the people in the Haouz region where lakes and rivers are already dry due to the low precipitation over the past two years.
+In normal years, snow melt runoff sustains the river discharge in spring and replenishes reservoirs.

 References